Beastieball: Development

-The game was announced during the 2023 Day of the Devs Summer Game Fest event by Canadian studio Wishes Unlimited, followed by a Kickstarter campaign launched soon after.
+Beastieball was announced during the 2023 Day of the Devs Summer Game Fest event by Canadian studio Wishes Unlimited, followed by a Kickstarter campaign launched soon after.
+The game was released in early access on November 12, 2024.
+As of January 2026, Beastieball is expected to be fully released in 2027.

 Reception

 Impressions of the early access version were generally positive.